Zenoe/notes/js/mongoose.md

    In this case, `resultPromise` is a promise object that represents the asynchronous operation of finding a document.
 You can use `.then()` to handle the successful case and `.catch()` to handle any errors that occur during the query.

-2. `findOne({xxx}).exec()`: This syntax is similar to the previous one, but it explicitly calls the `exec()` function to execute the query.
-It returns a promise as well, but it allows you to chain additional query methods to modify the query before executing it

    ```javascript
    const resultPromise = MyModel.findOne({ name: 'John' }).select('name').exec();
    resultPromise.then((doc) => {